Everything You Need to Know About Sephora’s 2018 Beauty Insider Holiday Sale

 What’s better than free candy on Halloween?
-Our opinion may be unpopular, but we’d say a full rundown of Sephora’s Beauty Insider Holiday 2018 Sale suffices.
+Our opinion may be unpopular, but we’d say a full rundown of Sephora’s Beauty Insider Holiday 2018 Sale, including the sale’s end date, suffices.
 The mecca of all things hair, skin and makeup has already launched most of its holiday offerings, but the fun has quite literally just begun.
 Here’s what you need to know about the annual sale, whether you’re a VIB Rouge member or still working your way up the Insider ranks.

 MORE: The 7 Features You’re Not Using Enough of at Sephora